MslRobo/MslRobo/README.md

 I worked for a year at the student organization <a href="https://ionracing.no/">ION Racing</a> developing software for the team and the formula student car, with main focus on front-end developing for the website
 <p></p>
-I also work part time as a Software Developer trainee at Unisea AS
+I'm also part time employed as a Software Developer trainee at <a href="https://unisea.no/">Unisea AS</a>

 <h3 align="left">Awards</h3>
 I was awarded the <strong>Coder of the Year</strong> award by the